14 Top-Rated Beaches in New England

 Address: 30 Main Street, Chatham, Massachusetts

-5 Coast Guard Beach, Massachusetts
+4. Coast Guard Beach, Massachusetts

 Often recognized as one of the top 10 on various lists of America's Best Beaches, sun worshippers find it hard to disagree.
 Large, dramatic dunes back the flat, sandy beach, which is regularly full of volleyball games, boogie boarders, surfers, and sunseekers.

 Parking and Access: There is limited parking here for residents only.
 Drop-off and pickup at the beach is prohibited and closely monitored.
 Visitors park at the Little Creek parking lot on Doane Road and take the free shuttle to the beach.
 The shuttles are very convenient and run every few minutes.

 The surf is large and attracts surfers and adventurous boogie boarders.
 Watch for the curious seals, who, although harmless, could be a bit startling.
 Sunset views make Coast Guard Beach a popular spot to close out the day.